Mesa, AZ 85213

 Main Differences Between The UCC And The Common Law Of Contracts

 One of the big differences between the UCC and the common law of contracts is what is recognized as an “acceptance.”
 The common law follows the “Mirror Image Rule,” requiring an acceptance to be an exact mirror image of the terms of the offer for it to be a legally recognized acceptance.
 If any changes are made to the offer, there can be no acceptance because the offer has been changed.
 It then becomes a rejection and a counteroffer.
 However, under the UCC, only changes that affect the contract “materially” have an impact.
 If the changes are only minor, with little impact, and the additional terms do not create a conflict in terms, the offer is not voided.
 When determining the terms, the UCC focuses mainly on quantity, whereas the common law focuses on quantity as well as price, performance time, the nature of the work, and other issues.

 Modification Or Discharge Of A Contract

 Another difference between the UCC and the common law of contracts deals with the modification and discharge of a contract.
 Under the common law, a contract can only be modified if there is additional consideration for the modification.
 Under the UCC, however, a contract can be modified without any additional consideration.
 Additionally, unlike under the common law, under the UCC a contract may be discharged due to impracticability.

 Whether the UCC or the common law of contracts governs can make a huge difference with how you handle your contracts.
-When dealing with contracts, it is always best to seek counsel from an experienced contract attorney.
-Out attorneys at Gunderson, Denton, and Peterson, PC can answer any questions and offer the counsel you need regarding your contract issues.
+When dealing with contracts, it is always best to seek counsel from an experienced Phoenix business attorney.
+Our attorneys at Gunderson, Denton, and Peterson, PC can answer any questions and offer the counsel you need regarding your contract issues.

 Written By Brad Denton